hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 ### Current limitations

-The extension is functional but has a few current limitations:
+The extension is functional but currently has a few limitations:

 - You cannot yet insert hooks directly into the top module of a design.
 - Targeted signals must be either implicit or literal types.